-Sleep apnea often causes patients to experience choking and gasping sensations while sleeping.
+Sleep apnea often causes patients to experience choking and gasping sensations and stop breathing while sleeping.
 When the oxygen levels become too low, and the brain is unable to receive as much oxygen as it needs, your body reacts by jolting you awake to breathe in more air.

 There are also a number of other symptoms that you should talk to your dentist about.
-If you’re suffering from night sweats, erectile dysfunction, or unexplained high blood pressure, it’s important to bring up your concerns at your next dental visit.
+If you know what are the symptoms of sleep apnea and notice yourself suffering from night sweats, erectile dysfunction, or unexplained high blood pressure, it’s important to bring up your concerns at your next dental visit.

 At Rockcliffe Dental, we offer our patients a non-surgical solution for mild to moderate sleep apnea.
 If our examination indicates that you have the condition, we will recommend a dental appliance called at Jaw Advancing Device (JAD) or Mandibular Advancement Advice (MAD) to help open the airways while you sleep.

 For those with mild to moderate sleep apnea, dental devices have been proven to improve and control sleep more effectively than the standard surgical procedure for apnea.
 Our devices are also more likely to be used than CPAP machines that tend to be clunky and uncomfortable to wear, making devices a better long-term solution.